 Gambling and prostitution is legal in Costa Rica

-This is one of the reasons why Costa Rica is so popular and why many Americans started traveling there decades ago.
-Many gambling companies have also set up a headquarter or sportsbook in Costa Rica.
+This is one of the reasons why Costa Rica is so popular and why many Americans started traveling there decades ago, particularly bachelor parties.

 Costa Rica became the first country in the American continent to ban recreational hunting in 2012